noahkawaguchi/typed-ipv4-echo/README.md

 Each variant wraps a concrete protocol handler responsible for:

-- Parsing the protocol-specific header and payload from raw bytes
+- Parsing protocol-specific headers and payloads from raw bytes
-- Writing an appropriate reply packet
+- Writing appropriate reply packets

 The design also prioritizes controlled use of the heap only when it truly improves clarity and maintainability.
-Error messages use `String` heap allocations for readable and safe inclusion of runtime data, but all of the core packet data is managed in two fixed-size arrays on the stack.
+Error messages use `String` and `Box` heap allocations for readable and safe inclusion of runtime data, but all of the core packet data is managed in two fixed-size arrays on the stack.

 ## Running the Server